tumblewind/FHIR/src/pages/Conformance.md

 ## Capability statement
 The HL7 FHIR specification defines [an interaction](https://www.hl7.org/fhir/R4/http.html#capabilities) for retrieving a machine-readable description of the server's capabilities via the `[base]/metadata` endpoint.
 The IBM FHIR Server implements this interaction and generates a `CapabilityStatement` resource based on the current server configuration.
 While the `CapabilityStatement` resource is ideal for certain uses, this markdown document provides a human-readable summary of important details, with a special focus on limitations of the current implementation and deviations from the specification.

+The IBM FHIR Server supports only version 4.0.0 of the specification and presently has no support for the MIME-type parameter `fhirVersion`.

 ## FHIR HTTP API
 The HL7 FHIR specification is more than just a data format.
 It defines an [HTTP API](https://www.hl7.org/fhir/R4/http.html) for creating, reading, updating, deleting, and searching over FHIR resources.
-The IBM FHIR Server implements the full API for every resource defined in the specification, with the following exceptions:
+The IBM FHIR Server implements almost the full API for every resource defined in the specification, with the following exceptions:
 * history is only supported at the resource instance level (no resource type history and no whole-system history)
 * there are parts of the FHIR search specification which are not fully implemented as documented in the following section

+The IBM FHIR Server implements a linear versioning scheme for resources and fully implements the `vread` and `history` interactions, as well as version-aware updates.

+### General parameters
+The `_format` parameter is supported and provides a useful mechanism for requesting a specific format (`XML` or `JSON`) in requests made from a browser.
+In the absence of either an `Accept` header or a `_format` query parameter, the server defaults to `application/fhir+json`.

+The `_pretty` parameter is not currently supported, but should be added as part of https://github.com/IBM/FHIR/issues/269.

+The `_summary` and `_elements` parameters are supported on the search interaction as documented.

 ## Search
 The IBM FHIR Server supports search parameters of type `Number`, `Date/DateTime`, `String`, `Token`, `Reference`, `Quantity`, and `URI`.